-With triple engines, the DTS[®] system incorporates Shadow Mode Technology which enables the center engine to "shadow" or follow the outboard engines when the outboard engines are in the same gear.
+The DTS[®] system incorporates Shadow Mode Technology which enables the inboard engines to "shadow" or follow the outboard engines when the outboard engines are in the same gear.

 When the outboard engines are in opposite gears, as they would be for docking maneuverability, the center engine automatically defaults to neutral.
 This gives the operator greater control when docking.